Dai-dirk/COFFA/README.md

 ## Demo:
 The Demo of the COFFA FPGA prototype is available at [Demo](https://www.youtube.com/watch?v=fLQzUPJC028).
 Special thanks to Rachel🐷 for her contributions to this video!

+## Reference:
+FPT 2025 Fusion SoC Workshop website at [FPT2025](https://fpt-2025.lin.pub), which includes all the related publications and the online framework.

 ## Example flow
 ![demo.png](https://github.com/Dai-dirk/COFFA/blob/main/demo.png)